niclasleonbock/supybot-steam/README.md

 =========
 **setsteamid** ***(steamid)*** - takes one argument, links your nickname to your steam profile id (steamid64), you may use http://steamidconverter.com/ to get it

-**nowgaming / np** - takes no arguments, displays currently played game on steam
+**nowgaming / ng** - takes no arguments, displays currently played game on steam